 If you have any questions, contact us at firstname.lastname@example.org

-Please see details about required workshops by clicking the accordions below.
+Please see the details about the required workshops by clicking the accordions below.

 In this three-week fully online, asynchronous workshop, you will design a course map or planning document.
-With this visual organizer, you can check for alignment: how aligned objectives, activities, materials, and assessments work together to further student learning.
-With the support and feedback from Instructional Designers, you can plan at least four weeks and be ready to build your Canvas course.
+With this map, you can check for alignment: how aligned objectives, activities, materials, and assessments work together to further student learning.
+With the support and feedback from Instructional Designers, you can plan at least five weeks and be ready to build your Canvas course.

 You will use your course map to build your course in the Canvas LMS.
 You will review content and interact in our fully online, asynchronous course while you work on your own.
 With Instructional Designers as guides, you will modify a CETL Canvas template, add an organizational structure (modules and overview pages), and design pages.
-You can build in practice and assessments and then communication with discussions, video, and more.
+You can build in practice, assessments, and opportunities to communicate with discussions, video, and more.